Abstract Submission Process

 – Conclusion

-• *References, figures, tables are not required – please do not include them
+• *References, figures, tables are not required – if included, they will be removed without notice

 • Case studies will not be considered under any circumstance